vidyavrat/core-docs/docs/concepts/native-interop.rst

 **Marshalling** is the process of transforming types when they need to cross the managed boundary into native and vice versa.

-The reason marshalling is needed is because the types in the managed and unmanaged world are different.
-In managed world, for instance, you have a ``String``, while in the unmanaged world strings can be Unicode ("wide"), non-Unicode, null-terminated, ASCII, etc. By default, the P/Invoke subsystem will try to do the Right Thing based on the default behavior which you can see on `MSDN <https://msdn.microsoft.com/en-us/library/zah6xy75.aspx>`_.
+The reason marshalling is needed is because the types in the managed and unmanaged code are different.
+In managed code, for instance, you have a ``String``, while in the unmanaged world strings can be Unicode ("wide"), non-Unicode, null-terminated, ASCII, etc. By default, the P/Invoke subsystem will try to do the Right Thing based on the default behavior which you can see on `MSDN <https://msdn.microsoft.com/en-us/library/zah6xy75.aspx>`_.

-However, for those situations where you need extra control, you can employ the ``MarshalAs`` attribute to tell the runtime what is the expected type in the unmanaged world.
+However, for those situations where you need extra control, you can employ the ``MarshalAs`` attribute to specify what is the expected type on the unmanaged side.
 For instance, if we want the string to be sent as a null-terminated ANSI string, we could do it like this:

 .. code-block:: c#